talborough/gDS/README.md

 * If you would rather not be concerned about data-locking issues (there are discussions on how to manage them below) gDS is not for you.

 (For anyone left..)
-If you need a core, controlling data store so you can multi-process in Python and consume multiple host CPUs to get a "large" job done gDS may be for you.
+If you need a core, controlling data store so you can multi-process in Python and consume multiple host cores to get a "large" job done gDS may be for you.

 gDS uses Python shared-memory "list" and "dict" objects (created by the Python "multiprocessing" library) to synthesize global